 Why you should consider reading more:

-Having served as a Finnish school inspector (before the post was abolished), teacher, teacher trainer, adviser to the European Commission and over 45 foreign governments, and one of the policy advisers behind Finland's successful educational reforms, Pasi Sahlberg has looked at the teaching profession from a lot of angles.
+Having served as a Finnish school inspector (before the post was abolished), teacher, teacher trainer, adviser to the European Commission and over 45 foreign governments, and one of the policy advisers behind Finland's successful educational reforms, Pasi Sahlberg has examined the teaching profession from a variety of angles.

-Now he has taken on the mantle of being Finland's unofficial educational ambassador, promoting the Finnish way all over the world and serving as its most knowledgeable patron.
+He now has the mantle of Finland's unofficial educational ambassador, promoting the Finnish way all over the world and serving as its most knowledgeable patron.
 His work is of interest to practitioners and policymakers alike.